karlskidmore/SAM-AWS-IPs-to-SGs-to-ENIs/README.md

 # AWS Service IP Space → SGs → ENIs
 A Lambda function to create EC2 Security Groups (SGs) in multiple regions with ingress rules for IP address ranges of an AWS service and attach them to ENIs tagged with `PREFIX_NAME=AUTOUPDATE`.
 Typical use-case being to allow access to an EC2 instance or Load Balancer from CloudFront only.
-The SGs are replaced whenever the function is invoked, i.e., when triggered by AWS updating IP addresses spaces or when manually invoked (see **Test Event** below).
-See **This Solution** below for more details.
+The SGs are replaced whenever the function is invoked, i.e., when triggered by AWS updating IP addresses spaces or when manually invoked (see [**Test Event**[(#test-event) below).
+See [**This Solution**](#this-solution) below for more details.

 ## Deployment